DevOps-Represent/kubernetes-101/3-Labels.md

   template:
     metadata:
       labels:
-        app: "devopsgirls"
+        app: "devopsrep"
 ```

-The above `labels` declaration basically means that every single `pod` that is created will have the key/value pair of `app: "devopsgirls"` associated with it.
+The above `labels` declaration basically means that every single `pod` that is created will have the key/value pair of `app: "devopsrep"` associated with it.

 We can create a new set of pods by changing the `labels:` declaration.